jcamilovallejos/CSS/README.md

 # CSS
 This repository offers a straightforward demonstration of CSS concepts.
-The raw CSS files can be found in the "CSS" folder.
+The raw CSS files can be found in the "CSS" folder in each little project.

 1. Position practice:
 ![image](https://github.com/jcamilovallejos/CSS/assets/54046391/1b7575a4-9228-40ad-939a-6a80eb005b0f)